sandeepannandi/Emoji-Detector/README.md

 - **Default State**: Straight face → displays neutral emoji 😐
 - **Real-time Processing**: Live camera feed with instant emoji reactions

+## Recent Updates

+- Added new emoji assets: `jawline.png` and `67clashroyale.webp`.
+  - These are bundled in the project root and can be used as alternative display images.
+  - To use them, either replace one of the default image files or extend `emoji_reactor.py` to load additional states.

 ## Requirements

 - Python 3.12 (Homebrew: `brew install python@3.12`)